-Psychological Assessments at SPELD SA are conducted by our Consultant Psychologist – Mike Jones, BBehavSc (Psychology, Hons), BEd (Upper Primary/Lower Secondary) and by our Consultant Psychologist Dr Donna Kite Doctor of Psychology (Clinical), Charles Sturt University, Master of Psychology (Counselling), Monash University, Bachelor of Social Science (Psychology- Honours) – Charles Sturt University, Bachelor of Science (Psychology) – University of Southern Queensland.
+Psychological Assessments at SPELD SA are conducted by our Psychologist - Ashleigh Perry Bachelor of Psychology (Honours), Master of Clinical Psychology, clinical endorsement and AHPRA board approved supervisor, by Consultant Psychologist – Mike Jones, BBehavSc (Psychology, Hons), BEd (Upper Primary/Lower Secondary) and by Consultant Psychologist Dr Donna Kite Doctor of Psychology (Clinical), Charles Sturt University, Master of Psychology (Counselling), Monash University, Bachelor of Social Science (Psychology- Honours) – Charles Sturt University, Bachelor of Science (Psychology) – University of Southern Queensland.

 An experienced educator and psychologist who specialises in the assessment of cognitive ability, as well as adaptive and executive functioning.
 Mike is passionate about helping students fulfil their potential with a focus on the assessment and management of specific learning difficulties.

 For over 10 years Mike has practiced as a Psychologist with a focus on educational development in children.
 A former SPELD SA Specialist Tutor, Mike has had a long connection with SPELD SA and its community.